 - you otherwise deal with us in the course of our business.

-- other healthcare professionals and health service providers involved in your care
+- other healthcare professionals and health service providers involved in your care;

-- government agencies responsible for administering relevant entitlements and benefits (such as Centrelink, Medicare, Department of Social Services, National Disability Insurance Agency, Department of Veterans Affairs, and other government agencies responsible for home care services);
+- government agencies responsible for administering relevant entitlements and benefits (such as Centrelink, Medicare, Department of Social Services, National Disability Insurance Agency, Department of Veterans Affairs, and other government agencies responsible for home care services); and

 - credit reporting agencies.